DIRAVI: How it works

 The steering actually had the same "assist" at all speeds — the steering was hydraulically locked against steering movement of the wheels from the road ("feedback") up to the capacity of the unit.
-The reduction in 'assist' was achieved by a piston/roller pushing on a heart shaped cam geared to the steering shaft (hence the one turn to full lock), which was fed with system pressure so that as its pressure rose with increasing road speed, the steering assistance seemingly reduced and the steering centering effort rose.
+The reduction in 'assist' was achieved by a piston/roller pushing on a heart shaped cam geared to the steering shaft (hence the one turn to full lock), which was fed with system pressure so that as its pressure rose with increasing road speed, the steering assistance seemingly reduced and the steering centring effort rose.
 However, full steering wheel turning was available at all speeds, though considerable force was necessary to turn the steering wheel at high road speed.
-Enough pressure was admitted to the centering unit to return the wheels to the straight ahead position when the car was not moving.
+Enough pressure was admitted to the centring unit to return the wheels to the straight ahead position when the car was not moving.
 The centering pressure was regulated by a flyweight centrifugal governor driven by the pinion (secondary) shaft of the manual gearbox and by a proportioning valve connected to the fluid pressure in the automatic gearbox, which pressure was proportional to the speed of the output shaft.
 The pressure increased all the way to 120 mph, and a subsidiary function of this feed was to turn off the air conditioning fans above 50 km/h.

 When there is no pressure available to operate the ram, the steering wheel will mechanically move the rack directly but with significant play through a split shaft.
 One side from the steering wheel drives a pin which mates with a slot on the output shaft connected to the rack.
 The free play in this emergency mechanical system is necessary for the normal play free pressure operated Diravi system to operate its feedback control loop.
-In practice this heavy & inaccurate manual steering character of Diravi is only required when the hydraulic system has failed, whence emergency system prioritisation firstly sacrifices the steering system.
+In practice this heavy and inaccurate manual steering character of Diravi is only required when the hydraulic system has failed, whence emergency system prioritisation firstly sacrifices the steering system.
 Added NOTE: The mechanical unpowered steering effort is very heavy.
 Driving the car without power to the steering should be used only to guide the car to a safe place to stop.
 Attempting to turn the steering wheel without power when the car is not moving may break the steering wheel.